lstoll/twirp/CONTRIBUTING.md

 - Add tests that cover your contribution.
 Overall code coverage should not decrease.
 - Twirp officially supports the last 3 releases of Go.
-- Protobuf version 3.x.x to generate code with the protoc command.
+- Protobuf version 3.x.x or later to generate code with the protoc command.
-- For linters and other tools, we use [retool](https://github.com/twitchtv/retool).
-If `make setup` is not able to install it, you can install it in your path with `go get github.com/twitchtv/retool` and then install tools with `retool build`.

 ### Running tests